-Some evidence of additional funding support from philanthropic sources was presented, signaling that the school's budget may be viable.
-However, as presented, the six-year budget includes over \$1.8M in philanthropic support, most of which is projected during the incubation year and years 1-3.
-Evidence provided indicates that only about half of that funding has been secured, raising questions about whether the budget, as presented is realistic and viable.
-Should the additional philanthropic support not materialize, the expenditures would exceed revenues during both the incubation year and first year of operation.
-In addition, there are lingering concerns about the proposed extracurricular programming at the school.
+In addition, there are concerns about the proposed extracurricular programming at the school.
 During the capacity interview, the applicant team stated that this was an important element of community feedback, and as a result, would be added to the Rooted School - Clark County proposal.
-However, no such programming had been accounted for in the budget, and when asked about this discrepancy, the applicant team stated that this would be a local board decision.
-In this case, it does not appear that programming priorities are consistent with the budget and with input from the community.
+However, no such programming had been accounted for in the budget, and when asked about this discrepancy, CMO representatives indicated that this would need to be discussed with the local board prior to its inclusion in the budget.
+Ultimately it does not appear that programming priorities are consistent with the budget and with input from the community.